 - Once a data model is accelerated, it can no longer be edited.
 You can't change an accelerated data model in any way until its acceleration is disabled.
 Reaccelerating the data model can also be resource-intensive so it's best to avoid disabling acceleration if you can.

-- Data model acceleration can only be applied to root event objects or root search objects that do not use transforming commands.
+- Data model acceleration can only be applied to data models that have root event objects or root search objects that do not use transforming commands.
 Object hierarchies based on root transaction objects and root search objects that use transforming commands cannot be accelerated.
 Pivots that use those unaccelerated objects fall back to

 For details about data model acceleration, including an explanation of what's happening behind the scenes and a discussion of ad hoc data model acceleration, see "Accelerate data models," in this manual.